Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 # Manage a variant

-A variant is product with a special characteristic dependent on its master product.
-The defining attributes for the variants are preset in their [variant set](../Integration/07_ManageVariantSets.md).
+A variant is a product with a special characteristic dependent on its master product.
+The defining attributes for the variants are predefined in their variant sets, see [Manage a variant set](../Integration/07_ManageVariantSets.md).
 You can create a variant directly when you create a master product, or you can add variants subsequently for an existing master product.
 Further, you can create a single variant or multiple variants to a master product.

 ## Create variants

 You can create a single or multiple variants to a product directly when you create the master product.
 To add variants to an existing product, see [Add variants](#add-variants).

 ### Define the variants basic data